Scan fridge ingredients with your camera, get ad-free recipes instantly. On-device AI. Zero backend costs. Zero ads.

 No existing app combines Apple Visual Intelligence API + on-device recipe generation + a truly ad-free experience.
 Current scanners rely on cloud AI with latency and server costs.
 Visual Intelligence API would enable superior on-device ingredient recognition with zero marginal cost per scan — a structural economic advantage no cloud-based competitor can match.

-The incumbent recipe manager.
+Incumbent recipe manager.
 One-time purchase, strong brand recognition, cross-platform.

 Interface feels like 2018.
 No AI features whatsoever.
 No camera scanning.
 Ripe for disruption by a modern, AI-native competitor.